mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 # Units Supported: y, w, d, h, m, s, ms.
 #
 [ retention_period: <duration> | default = 30d ]

+# Units data will be fetched at this interval.
+CEEMS will pull the units from the
+# underlying resource manager at this frequency into its own DB.
+#
+# Units Supported: y, w, d, h, m, s, ms.
+#
+[ update_interval: <duration> | default = 15m ]

+# Units data will be fetched from this date.
+If left empty, units will be fetched
+# from current day midnight.
+#
+# Format Supported: 2025-01-01.
+#
+[ update_from: <date> | default = today ]

+# Units data will be fetched at this interval when fetching historical data.
+For
+# example, if `update_from` is set to a date in the past, units will be fetched
+# for every `max_update_interval` period until we reach to current time and then
+# they will be fetched every `update_interval` time.
+#
+# Units Supported: y, w, d, h, m, s, ms.
+#
+[ max_update_interval: <duration> | default = 1h ]

 # Time zone to be used when storing times of different events in the DB.
 # It takes a value defined in IANA (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)